chasemccoy/micro-stats/README.md

 * `/recentTracks`: Returns an array of objects representing recently played tracks from Spotify in the format `{name, artist, album, image}`.
 * `/beer`: Returns information about the last beer I drank from Untappd in the format `{beer, brewery}`.
 * `/age`: Returns my current age.
+* `/feedbin`: Returns an array of recent unread entries from my Feedbin account.
+* `/latestTweet`: Returns the text of my latest non-reply tweet that does not contain a URL.

 ## Development